GraceMao2022/174CFinalProject/README.md

 Overview

 Our project is a visually-aesthetic and intricately-animated dandelion field.
-It was created sing tinygraphics.js and Blender for the dandelion and baby dandelion models/
+It was created using tinygraphics.js and Blender for the dandelion and baby dandelion models.

 Components
 1. Dandelion seed and stem bending